 The second act unfortunately lost it a little, dropping bodies at a breathtaking pace without working towards revelation; the pressure on Abberline increasing to breaking point while mixing in themes of mental illness, slowly moving from a coherent plot to a jumbled mess.
 The finale is almost a redemption of this though and the enthusiasm of the actors definitely makes up for quite a few flaws, including the hastily assembled and ill fitting costumes.

-Oberall it was a very funny performance, if a little over the top and off the rail at times.
-I’m rating this one four out of six rainbow sloths.
+Overall it was a very funny performance, if a little over the top and off the rail at times.